A question commonly raised during Middle East cross-cultural training is why the region is named this way.

 So here goes....

-Despite current tensions with Iran, the demand for Iran cultural awareness training continues to surge and, as the senior Iran cultural trainer, I spend a lot of time helping businesses understand the nuances of Iranian culture.
+As a senior Iran cultural awareness trainer, I spend a lot of time helping businesses understand the nuances of Persian culture.

 If UK loses out on Erasmus, we lose the next generation